RedDeadDepresso/BAAuto/README.md

 6. For Event, you need to upload a cropped image of the event banner (without a background) in the `assets/EN/goto` or `assets/CN/goto` directory and save it as `event_banner.png`.
 7. Avoid setting the number of sweeps higher than 30, as this may cause BAAuto to assume the game is stuck.
 8. If you've enabled "Tap Students" in the Cafe, make sure to zoom out and swipe to the bottom-left corner before starting the script.
 You can make a pull request if you have a solution for zooming out using ADB.
 9. If you've selected "Exit Emulator" or "Exit BAAuto and Emulator", provide the emulator path.
 For BlueStacks instances, create a shortcut for Blue Archive from the instance and choose it as the emulator path to ensure BAAuto only closes that specific instance.
+Also, launch Blue Archive from the shortcut everytime you plan to close it with BAAuto.
 10. If you'd like to create new assets, you can refer to [this guide](https://github.com/Egoistically/ALAuto/wiki/Creating-new-assets-for-bot).

 Please feel free to use and modify BAAuto as you see fit.
 Your feedback and contributions are always welcome.